madfolio/old_website2/_posts/2020-11-17-Non-Profit-Ecosystems.markdown

 ## Introduction

-There has been much written about open innovation and enablement of busines ecosystems.
+There has been much written about open innovation and enablement of business ecosystems.
 These have been led by Chesborough[^f1] in his analysis of Xerox, Kodak and others.
-The argument is that many of the previous household names of the industrial past are no longer with use because they kept to the concept of closed innovation.
+The argument is that many of the household names of the industrial past are no longer with use because they kept to the concept of closed innovation.
 That is "if you want something doing right you had better do it yourself".

+Chesborough argues that by opening the process of innovation organsations are able to draw on expertise from other areas to improve their product or service.
-Innovation is not just about changing a product is about the business model and delivery model.

-Creating and executing new methods ideas and programs for making needed change.
+But what is innovation?
+Innovation is not just about changing a product is can also be about the business model and delivery model.
+It is creating and executing new methods ideas and programs for making needed change.

-Standford Social Innovation - A beak from practice that leads to positve social impact. https://www.gsb.stanford.edu/faculty-research/centers-initiatives/csi
+And to put it in the context of the humanitarian non-profit the Standford Center for Social Innovation [^f2] defines it as "a break from practice that leads to positive social impact".

-Charles Lee Innvation is just problem solving by removing pain or adding value.

 ## The Problem

 This lead us to the problem.
-Non profit leaders and practiioners tend not to think their organisations are innovative [^f8].
+Non profit leaders and practitioners tend not to think their organisations are innovative [^f3].
 This is becasue there is no time or budget to innovate.
 Similar to the operational business environment there is such a high focus on the day to day.
 This leads to inefficeincy and a maybe value being lost.

 Can the non-pofit or charitable sector learn from the same examples?

-Nesta[^f2] points to a number of areas that are more unique ot the non-profit buiness model:
+Nesta[^f4], an innovation foundation working on big challenges facing society, points to a number of areas that are common to the non-profit buiness model:

 * Breaking down internal siloes
 * Focusing innovation investment on core business concerns such as increasing giving